jboyce1/ZombieInvasionPrep/classes/know_thy_enemy/class3.md

 Teams need to communicate frustration before it becomes resentment.

 There is a balance between speaking honestly and causing unnecessary problems.

-Keeping quiet can sometimes protect the group in the moment.

-Keeping quiet too long can create resentment, confusion, or disconnection.

 Debriefing matters.